Jean Arthur: Personal life

 Arthur's first marriage, to photographer Julian Anker in 1928, was annulled after one day.
-She married producer Frank Ross Jr., in 1932.
+She married producer Frank Ross, Jr. in 1932.
 They divorced in 1949.

-She had no children by either union.
+In 1979, lesbian actress Patsy Kelly told gay writer Boze Hadleigh that she believed Arthur was a lesbian.

-Arthur lived in Carmel-by-the-Sea, California for 30 years, and died from heart failure June 19, 1991, at the age of 90.
+Arthur lived in Carmel-by-the-Sea, California, for 30 years, and died from heart failure on June 19, 1991, at the age of 90.
 No funeral service was held.
 She was cremated, and her remains were scattered off the coast of Point Lobos, California.

+Driftwood Cottage

+Driftwood Cottage, in Carmel Point, California, was once the home of Arthur and her mother Johanna Greene.
+Arthur remodeled the house and created a large outdoor garden, with landscape artist George Hoy, in a Japanese architecture style, including a Japanese bronze dragon gate latch.

 Legacy

 Upon her death, film reviewer Charles Champlin wrote the following in the Los Angeles Times:

-For her contribution to the motion-picture industry, Jean Arthur has a star on the Hollywood Walk of Fame at 6333 Hollywood Blvd.
-The Jean Arthur Atrium was her gift to the Monterey Institute of International Studies in Monterey, California.
+For her contribution to the motion-picture industry, Arthur has a star on the Hollywood Walk of Fame at 6333 Hollywood Blvd.

-In 2014, Arthur was inducted in the Hall of Great Western Performers at the National Cowboy & Western Heritage Museum.
+In 2014, Arthur was inducted into the Hall of Great Western Performers at the National Cowboy & Western Heritage Museum in Oklahoma City.